AMASPC-Org/thurstonai-council/shared/knowledge_base/summit_details.md

 # Summit Details

-The Inaugural Thurston AI Business Summit is a free, in-person event on Tuesday, January 20, 2026, from 9:00 AM to 10:30 AM.
+The Inaugural Thurston AI Business Summit is a paid, in-person event on Tuesday, January 20, 2026, from 9:00 AM to 10:30 AM.
+Tickets cost $25 per person and must be purchased online in advance using Stripe.
 It is hosted in partnership with the Thurston EDC.
-Seating is limited and registration is required.
+Seating is limited and registration is only confirmed after successful payment.
 The agenda includes networking, a keynote, and a local leader panel.

 ## Event Information
 - **Date**: Tuesday, January 20, 2026
 - **Time**: 9:00 AM - 10:30 AM (doors open at 8:30 AM)
 - **Format**: In-person event
 - **Duration**: 90 minutes of high-impact content
-- **Cost**: FREE (previously $25, now sponsored)
+- **Cost**: $25 per person (paid online via Stripe)
-- **Registration**: Required due to limited seating
+- **Registration**: Required with payment to secure your seat

 ## Agenda
 1. **8:30 AM**: Doors open, coffee and networking